Phylogenetic Trees

 Learning Objectives

-2. Know the different types of data incorporated into phylogenetic trees and recognize how this data is used to construct phylogenetic trees
+5. Provide examples of the different types of data incorporated into phylogenetic trees, and recognize how these data are used to construct phylogenetic trees

 What is a phylogenetic tree?